USFWS/secas/about.md

 ## Where we work

 The Southeast United States is a cradle of biodiversity and home to some of the strongest conservation collaboration in the nation.
 90% of the land is privately owned and private landowners play a significant role in defining the conservation future of the region.
-The Southeast also has a rich cultural heritage including the current and ancestral lands of indigenous tribes and other communities like the Gullah Geechee people.
+The Southeast also has a rich cultural heritage including the current and ancestral lands of indigenous Tribes and other communities like the Gullah Geechee people.

 <figure>
   <img src="./images/SECASboundary_map_2023-03-27_50pct.jpg" alt="Map of the SECAS geography outlining 15 states of the Southeast, Puerto Rico, U.S. Virgin Islands, and the offshore marine environment in green"/>